B58-CloudDevOps/terraform-basics/README.md

     var.sample    : use this only if this is not in between a set of strings {var.sample}  : use this if your varaible has to be enclosed in a set of strings
 ```

+## What are the files that ends with *.tfvars vs *.tf

+    1) fileName.tf      : files with terraform code
+    2) terraform.tfvars : files with values of the variables.   ( This is the default file )

+!!!
+In terraform, terraform.tfvars is the default file that would be picked by default.